28 November 2015

 ...at which point an old-fashioned car arrives and he’s persuaded to get inside.
 The situation gradually becomes surreal, as he finds himself amongst people whose novels he has admired… apparently he’s gone back in time to the 1920s, an era he believes reflects the glories of literature.
 I thought this was supposed to be a dream sequence at first, but he repeats the experience the following day, meeting famous artists as well as writers, and a very attractive girl…

-I had to accept that, essentially, it’s a surreal plot, which includes time travel but without any worries about the potential problems.
+I had to accept that, essentially, it’s a semi-fantasy plot, which includes time travel but without any worries about the potential problems.
 Whether or not these forays into the past were a dream, or a subconscious wish, or reality (so to speak) is left open.
-But the contrast is made between Gil’s romantic nature and Inez’s materialistic side; as he becomes more inspired to write, given advice by people who care, and begins to fall for the girl in the 1920s, his relationship with Inez deteriorates rapidly.
-And thank goodness for that - right from the start I was hoping they would break up.
+But the contrast is made between Gil’s romantic nature and Inez’s materialistic side.
+As he becomes more inspired to write, given advice by people who care, and begins to fall for the girl in the 1920s, his relationship with Inez deteriorates rapidly.
+And thank goodness for that.
+Right from the start I was hoping they would break up.

 There’s an underlying message or theme to the film: being contented with one’s own era, taking life as it comes, going with one’s heart.
 There’s some humour, nicely mixed in with the story; once or twice we even chuckled aloud.
 The scenery and filming are gorgeous, the costumes stunning, and despite the oddness of the storyline, I was left feeling both nostalgic and uplifted.